As much as we all try to avoid it, conflict happens.

 Unfortunately, this approach usually makes things worse.

-If you know there’s a conversation you need to have, a situation that should be addressed, do it promptly.
+If you know there is a conversation you need to have or a situation that should be addressed, do it promptly.

-By doing this, you’ll prevent the situation spiralling out of control and may even resolve it very quickly and easily.
-The phrase “nip it in the bud” could be very aptly applied here.
+By doing this, you will prevent the situation from spiralling out of control.
+You may even resolve it very quickly and easily.
+The phrase “nip it in the bud” could be very aptly applied here!